 As of Feb.
 1, 2013, I am the Associate Secretary for the Southeastern Section of the American Mathematical Society.
 Find out about upcoming sectional meetings, travel grants for doctoral students, how to organize a special session, or hosting a sectional meeting at your university.

-Typically, the AMS joins a host society from another country once a year to organize an international meeting for members of the mathematical community both in the U.S. and abroad.
+The AMS joins a host society from another country approximately once a year to organize an international meeting for members of the mathematical community both in the U.S. and abroad.
 One Associate Secretary is selected to help coordinate the meeting's scientific program.
-In 2017, the AMS will instead support MCA2017, to be held July 24–28 in Montréal, Canada.
-I am the AMS Associate Secretary designated to assist with the coordination of this meeting.

 I was the Graduate Coordinator for the Mathematics Department from July 2007 through June 2013.
 If you're interested in pursuing graduate studies in our department, have a look at the information on the graduate program website.